 Resilient tendons play a role in attaching the kneecap to the surrounding muscles and bones.
 They are known as:

 The quadriceps tendon attaches the thigh muscles that including the quadriceps muscles and hamstring muscles to the uppermost point of the kneecap.
-The patellar tendon attach the kneecap to the shin bone or tibia.
+The patellar tendon attach the kneecap to the shin bone or tibia, highlighting the important relationship between the thigh and lower leg in maintaining knee movement and stability.

 What is the most common causes of anterior knee pain?